ismayc/ismayc.github.io/teaching/soc301-f2016/slides.md

 - <a href = "{{ site.baseurl }}/teaching/soc301-f2016/slides/week-02/02b.html">2016-09-07</a>

 #### Covered content
-- Make sure needed packages are installed
+- Make sure needed R packages are installed
 - Go over Plicker questions reviewing variables and observational units
 - Share your RStudio project with me
 - Walk through many of the examples in Chapters 3-5 of Getting Used to R book